 Anyway, I'd suggest that you wait till you've got the check before you get too innovative.
 That's what I'd do.
 Hey, that's what I -have- done.
 (And had it all changed to standard in the copy edit.
 Oh, well.
 I like to think my voice is plenty strong enough anyway. :)

 I am altogether too fond of a new technique used by some writers to indicate staccato thought-- periods after each word in a short sentence or fragment.
 Not to get too political, this not being a political blog, but the first time I saw it was on a tote bag with a picture of He Whose Name Shall Not Be Mentioned Here and underneath: Worst.
 President.
 Ever.

 Those periods really helped emphasize the decisiveness of that.
 Now I think once a book is enough for that-- anymore would diminish the impact-- but it's a good example of how non-standard punctuation can be used (but only when everything else is standard so the non stands out).
 Doubt if this helps, but you might analyze the totality of the situation here.
 For example, if you're dealing with a house that actually employs real editors and copy editors and has a house stylebook, that's a very different situation than a house where they pretty much publish your copy without any editing (there are plenty of those out there).
 I'd also suggest that readers, especially the sophisticated ones who know the rules and are going to be sensitive enough to feel the effect of nonstandard punctuation, are going to be much more open to this in first-person narration and in dialogue, and in prose which is experimental in other ways throughout (cf. Ulysses).

-If you have an editing question you'd like us to address, feel free to send it to rasley at juno dot com.
+If you have an editing question you'd like us to address, feel free to send it to rasley at gmail dot com.
 We like reader questions because they save us from having to think up post topics on our own. ;)

 Romance University Now Features Theresa in a Monthly Column!
 Click the Picture for Details